mmistakes/made-mistakes-jekyll/_posts/articles/2013-11-20-blend-first-look.md

   <figcaption>A little before an after for your eyeballs.</figcaption>
 </figure>

-Portrait work is an area I've really tried to focus on with my Paper creations.
+Portraiture is an area I've tried to focus on when creating with Paper.
 In my initial experiments I can see Blend playing a contributing role in my [PaperFaces project]({{ site.url }}/paperfaces/).
 Until now it has been a challenge achieving realistic and smooth skin tones at the size that I draw --- Blend changes all that.

-My favorite use of this new *tool* has been to create dreamy and surreal illustrations.
+My favorite use of this new feature has been to create dreamy and surreal illustrations.
 This following piece is still a work in progress but I think it conveys a romantic quality that wouldn't have been possible without Blend.

 <figure>
 	<a href="{{ site.url }}/images/paper-53-girl-underwater-wip-lg.jpg"><img src="{{ site.url }}/images/paper-53-girl-underwater-wip.jpg" alt="Work in progress blended drawing of a girl underwater"></a>